sutrs/terraform_aws_single_instance/README.md

 aws_access_key = "Access_Key"
 aws_secret_key = "Secret_Key"

+Note: If you want to add new Key pair with terraform, update the Public key in aws_devkey.tf otherwise, update the existing key pair in ec2.tf file (key_name = "aws_dev_key")

 How to create an ssh key using windows:
 --------------------------------------
 ssh-keygen -t rsa -b 2048